TurkuNLP/register-annotation-docs/index.md

 ## Quickstart

-1. Is the web page **Machine translated generated** from a template?
+1. Is the web page **Machine translated or generated** from a template?
 2. Is the web page **Lyrical**, such as songs or poems?
 3. Is the web page originally spoken?
 (Texts composed of more than 50% spoken quotes classified as spoken)
     * If yes, is it an **Interview**?